CH ORF (R4)

 Nothing speaks against interfaces for data in the use case specific part of a particular questionnaire.
 One has however to keep in mind, that such interfaces are tied to a specific questionnaire.
 Ownership or other means, which prevent changes of the questionnaire by third parties, are therefore advisable.

 The ORF implementation guide deals with transport, workflow and content.
 It is based on FHIR resources and in particular the FHIR Questionnaire resource.
 FHIR specifies RESTful web services as a mean for transport.
-An implementation based on RESTful web services is strongly recommended however not mandatory to comply with the CH ORF implementation guide or its derivates unless the authors of a derivate insist on it.
+An implementation based on RESTful web services is strongly recommended however not mandatory to comply with the CH ORF implementation guide or its derivatives unless the authors of a derivate insist on it.
 Content is defined by a set of generic given elements and codes and the possibility to extend both as required by the use cases addressed

 This implementation guide depends on the implementation guide Structured Data Capture: